kephale/TuftsCOMP135_Spring2016/README.md

 ## Assignment2

 Git is the current standard for code sharing and collaborative coding.
 This course is run off of Github using git to control and track the history of changes.
-For this assignment, clone submit a pull request on GitHub for an exhaustive search implementation of kNN.
+For this assignment, clone [this repository](https://github.com/kephale/TuftsCOMP135_Spring2016/), open up Lecture02/notebooks/instance_based_learning.ipynb, complete the assignment by adding new cells to the notebook, and submit a pull request on GitHub.
+The new cells should implement an exhaustive search implementation of kNN.
+The current version uses a KD-tree to obtain the nearest-neighbors.
+The current line of code that you should replace with your exhaustive search implementation is: query_result = kdtree.query( [0.5, 0.5], k=10 )

 - For help getting going with git and GitHub checkout [GitHub guides](https://guides.github.com/activities/hello-world/)
 - Setup [Jupyter](http://jupyter.org/) on your computer (use Python for this assignment.
 This is the default language Jupyter installs)